 On July 1st, 2023, Universal Analytics will no longer be accepting new data hits.
 This means that if you’re still using Universal Analytics for your website or app analytics, it’s time to start considering a transition to Google Analytics 4 (GA4)

-Report Exports: You can easily export your GA data to popular file formats such as CSV, Sheets, Excel, or PDF directly from the Reports interface in the GA web application.
+a) Report Exports: You can easily export your GA data to popular file formats such as CSV, Sheets, Excel, or PDF directly from the Reports interface in the GA web application

-Data Transfer to BigQuery: Analytics360 customers can transfer their GA data to BigQuery, a highly scalable and secure data warehouse that allows you to store, process and analyse large amounts of data.
+b) Data Transfer to BigQuery: Analytics360 customers can transfer their GA data to BigQuery, a highly scalable and secure data warehouse that allows you to store, process and analyze large amounts of data.

-Reporting API V4: The Google Analytics Reporting API V4 provides access to all your GA data, enabling you to export it to databases, BigQuery, or files.
-This method allows you to programmatically extract your GA data and use it for custom analysis or data backup.
+c) Reporting API V4: The Google Analytics Reporting API V4 provides access to all your GA data, enabling you to export it to databases, BigQuery, or files.
+This method allows you to programmatically extract your GA data and use it for custom analysis or data backup